burakkbalta/live-football-world-cup-scoreboard/README.md

 Notes
   - The ExtendenScoreBoard class has been implemented.
 It provides more functionality in getting summaries.
   - The various Comparator classes have been implemented to increase decoupling relationship between ScoreBoard and Comparator.
-  - The topics such as ErrorHandling, Serialization, Thread-Safety were not taken into consideration while implementing this application.
+  - The topics such as ErrorHandling, Logging, Serialization, Thread-Safety were not taken into consideration while implementing this application.
   - According to the unit test code coverage report, most of the application code has been covered and verified.